techidaily/site-win11-tips/source/_posts/how-to-recover-lost-downloads-in-chrome-on-your-windows-pc.md

 * Disable your antivirus program or whitelist Chrome in Windows Defender.
 Doing so will ensure your antivirus software or Windows built-in security isn't preventing the download from starting.
 * Ensure your internet connection is active and restart the router once to clear its cache.
 * Enable a VPN to ensure your IP address isn't blocked by the website where you're downloading files.
 If it is already enabled, turn it off and try downloading again.
 * Ensure Chrome is up-to-date.
-For reference, check out our guide on[updating and checking different browser versions](https://www.makeuseof.com/how-to-update-chrome-firefox-edge-desktop-mobile/#how-to-update-and-view-the-current-version-of-chrome-on-desktop) .
+For reference, check out our guide on [updating and checking different browser versions](https://www.makeuseof.com/how-to-update-chrome-firefox-edge-desktop-mobile/#how-to-update-and-view-the-current-version-of-chrome-on-desktop) .

  If the above preliminary checks don't help, start applying the remaining fixes.